 Welcome to Camp America: Inside Guantánamo Bay (Radius Books, 2017)

-Welcome to Camp America, Musée de la Photographie Charleroi (Belgium) (January/February 2021)
+Welcome to Camp America, Musée de la Photographie Charleroi (Belgium) (January 23 to May 16, 2021)

 Welcome to Camp America, les Rencontres de la Photographie en Gaspésie (Canada)